Virginia's Community Colleges Governance

 The State Board for Community Colleges is the governing body of the Virginia Community College System.
 Appointed by the Governor for up to two four-year terms, the board’s 15 members meet six times a year to set policy for all of Virginia’s Community Colleges.

-The current State Board chair is Douglas Garcia; vice chair is Peggy Layne.
+The current State Board chair is Peggy Layne; vice-chair is Terri Thompson.
 David Doré, Chancellor of the Virginia Community College System, serves as the State Board secretary and chief executive officer.

 Get a list of State Board responsibilities.